samrocketman/jervis/README.md

   * [Supported Build Tools][jervis-wiki-build-tools]

-The library API is also fully documented.
-To generate the developer docs execute the following command.
+The library API is also [fully documented][jervis-api-docs].
+To generate the latest developer docs execute the following command.

     ./gradlew groovydoc